chobbledotcom/chobble-site/src/index.md

 ---
-layout: base.liquid
+layout: page
 title: Home
 ---

-# Welcome to BASH.web
+# Chobble CIC

 We create fast, secure, and beautiful websites that work for your business.